sobr037/CapstoneFrontend/README.md

 # Fairer Coffee (Frontend Service)

 This is the frontend service for the "Fairer Coffee" project.
-For the back-end part of the project, please visit [Project: X link](https://github.com/project-x).
+For the back-end part of the project, please visit [this link](https://github.com/sobr037/CapstoneBackend)

 This backend service is built using Node.js and requests data from the backed service using API Calls.
 It relies on a frontend MUI library to speed up development time, you can [find this library here.](https://demos.creative-tim.com/soft-ui-dashboard-pro-react/#/dashboards/default)